 We were feeling ultra-ambitious going into our three-day film shoot last fall, planning to capture footage for as many as five music videos.
 Keeping our jam-packed schedule and the Beatles' gentle reminder to "Let It Be" in mind, we settled on a simple concept to let our wild dueling-gospel-piano arrangement of "Let It Be" speak for itself.

 Our filming days are usually quite hectic.
 You can generally find us running around, tending to all the film's production needs, serving not only as performers, but also producers, directors, camera people, assistants... the list goes on and on.
 The pleasant surprise of this shoot was that the uncomplicated concept allowed us to relax a bit and really enjoy the music and each other's company.
 During post production, we got the idea to include the fun "behind-the-scenes" moments in the music video itself.

 After all these years we still genuinely like each other and have so much fun doing what we do.
 That's why we're SO excited about our New Music New Video composition competition.
 It'll be such a blast to share this process with someone new and see how that shakes everything up!

-Although we shot "Let it Be" digitally, we applied a faint VHS-style color degradation during post production as an indirect throwback to that gorgeous Beatles video.
+Although we shot "Let it Be" digitally, we applied a faint VHS-style color degradation during post production as an indirect throwback to the original (gorgeous) Beatles video.
 We got lucky with another subtle Beatles reference when Liz started to get into it and toss her hair around; we couldn't help but think of the Beatles rocking out in their shaggier years.